Adaptive and Inclusive Recreation

 Adaptive equipment makes it easier to enjoy activities

 - Pool lifts and flotation devices for swimmers

 - Bowling ramps, pushers, bumpers, and audio scorers

 - Modified game rules, such as wheelchair basketball

 - Recreation Centers and Warrior Zones

 Most MWR Facilities are wheelchair accessible.
 Adaptations are often customized to the individual’s needs and situation.
 Please see your MWR staff to learn about the Adaptive and Inclusive Recreation at your garrison.
-Find a program at your garrison.
+Find a program at your garrison in the list below.

 Please contact the Army MWR Adaptive and Inclusive Recreation Program with suggestions and ideas!

 Ft.
 Riley, KS